bingomongo124/CFR-1A-Ceiling-Fan-Remote-Sub-Ghz-Files-For-Flipper-Zero-And-Explanation/README.md

 Instructions:
 The files linked above are in the .Sub format, click on "Code" and then click "Download Zip" Once the download completes extract the file,
-Then drag the files onto your Flipper Zero's SD card sub ghz file Or create a folder like "Universal Fan Remote" and drag them there.
+Then drag the files onto your Flipper Zero's SD card Sub Ghz file, Or create a folder like "Universal Fan Remote" and drag them there.